Transfer Credit Evaluation

-If you have earned credits at another institution, you may be able to transfer them towards a degree or certificate at Lower Columbia College.
+If you completed coursework at another institution, you may be able to receive transfer credit you can apply to a degree or certificate at Lower Columbia College!

 Transfer-Eligible Accredited Institutions